kazunori279/bigquery-fluentd-docker-sample/README.md

 That's it!
 You've just confirmed the nginx log are collected by Fluentd, imported to BigQuery and shown on the Browser Tool.
 You may use Apache Bench tool or etc to hit the web page with more traffic to see how Fluentd + BigQuery can handle high volume logs in real time.
 It can support up to 10K rows/sec by default (and you can extend it to 100K rows/sec by requesting).

+## (Optional) Using BigQuery Dashboard

+[BigQuery Dashboard](bigquery-dashboard-howto.md) lets you easily write some queries on Google Spreadsheet and execute it periodically (e.g. every minute, hour, or day).
+Please see [BigQuery Dashboard How-To](bigquery-dashboard-howto.md) to learn how to use the dashboard.

 ## Inside Dockerfile and td-agent.conf

 If you take a look at the [Dockerfile](Dockerfile), you can learn how the Docker container has been configured.
 After preparing an Ubuntu image, it installs Fluentd, nginx and the [fluent-plugin-bigquery](https://github.com/kaizenplatform/fluent-plugin-bigquery).